Universal Deformations of a Curve and a Differential: Abstract

 \section{Abstract}

-We construct a universal local deformation (Kuranishi family) for pairs consisting of a compact complex curve and a meromorphic 1-form.
+We construct universal local deformations (Kuranishi families) for pairs consisting of a compact complex curve and a meromorphic 1-form.
 Each pair is assumed to be locally planar, a condition which in particular forces the periods of the meromorphic differential to be preserved by local deformations.
-The hyperelliptic case yields a universal local deformation for the spectral data of integrable systems such as simply-periodic solutions of the KdV equation or of the sinh-Gordon equation (cylinders of constant mean curvature).
+The hyperelliptic case yields universal local deformations for the spectral data of integrable systems such as simply-periodic solutions of the Korteweg-de Vries (KdV) equation or the sinh-Gordon equation (cylinders of constant mean curvature).
 This is the first of two papers in which we shall develop a deformation theory of the spectral curve data of an integrable system.

+We construct universal local deformations of a locally planar pair $ (X,\dfx) $, where $ X $ is a compact one-dimensional reduced complex space and $\dfx $ is a meromorphic differential on $X$ with prescribed poles and no residues.
+The notation $\dfx $ emphasises the role of the local primitive and does not indicate that the differential is globally exact.
+We furthermore construct universal local deformations of hyperelliptic locally planar $ (X,\dfx) $, where hyperellipticity is required to be preserved under deformation.

+Our interest in the deformations of a curve together with a differential arose from wanting to develop a deformation theory for the spectral data of an integrable system.
+Hyperelliptic curves with a single differential arise as the spectral data of a number of integrable systems, such as the KdV, sinh-Gordon, sine-Gordon and non-linear Schr\"{o}dinger (NLS) equations.
+As such, in the present paper we for example produce universal local deformations for simply-periodic solutions of the KdV equation, for constant mean curvature cylinders in $S ^ 3,\,\mathbb R ^ 3, H ^ 3 $ or $ S ^ 2\times\mathbb R $ (sinh-Gordon) and for pseudo-spherical surfaces (sine-Gordon) and vortex filaments (NLS) satisfying periodicity conditions.
+One application of our results is that they provide a natural space, namely the base space of a universal deformation, on which one can integrate Whitham vector fields.
+Hence they enable us to construct Whitham deformations of spectral curve data.

+In complex analytic geometry, there are two prominent and distinct deformation theories, namely for compact spaces and for complex space germs.
+We shall see (in Theorem~\ref {equivalent deformation}) that the addition of a meromorphic differential $dx$ so that the pair $(X,dx)$ is locally planar causes these two theories to essentially coincide.

+Spectral curves are most commonly endowed with two meromorphic differentials.
+Moreover, in the integrable systems applications, the local primitives of these differentials provide an local embedding of the curve into $\mathbb{C}^2$.
+This was our motivation for the notion of local planarity, which we introduce below.
+In a subsequent paper we shall study deformations of locally planar triples $ (X, \dfx, \dfy) $, where $\dfy$ is a second locally exact, meromorphic differential and the local primitives $x,y$ provide a local embedding of the curve $X$ into $\mathbb{C}^2$.
+We do not have the analogue of Theorem~\ref {equivalent deformation} for the two-differential case.
+However we shall study this case by combining the results of this paper with Whitham theory to identify amongst the deformations of $ (X,\dfx) $ those which additionally preserve the periods of $\dfy$.